History of traffic lights: The origins of traffic signals

-On 9 December 1868, the first non-electric gas-lit traffic lights were installed outside the Houses of Parliament in London to control the traffic in Bridge Street, Great George Street, and Parliament Street.
+On 9 December 1868, the first manually-operated traffic signals showing a red or green light at night were installed outside the Houses of Parliament in London.
+They were installed to allow pedestrians, especially MPs hurrying to vote in Parliament, to cross Bridge Street.
 They were proposed by the railway engineer J. P. Knight of Nottingham who had adapted this idea from his design of railway signaling systems and constructed by the railway signal engineers of Saxby & Farmer.
-The main reason for the traffic light was that there was an overflow of horse-drawn traffic over Westminster Bridge which forced thousands of pedestrians to walk next to the Houses of Parliament.

-The design combined three semaphore arms with red and green gas lamps for night-time use, on a pillar, operated by a police constable.
-The gas lantern was manually turned by a traffic police officer with a lever at its base so that the appropriate light faced traffic.
-The signal was 22 feet high.
-The light was called the semaphore and had arms that would extend horizontally that commanded drivers to "Stop" and then the arms would lower to a 45 degrees angle to tell drivers to proceed with "Caution".
+The design combined three semaphore arms surmounted by a gas lantern for night-time use.
+The entire apparatus was 22 feet high.
+A police constable moved a crank which raised or lowered all three semaphore arms and rotated by 90° the red-and-green glass of the lantern (see cross-section).
+When the arms were horizontal, those in charge of vehicles and horses were to "Stop" clear of the crossing.
+When the arms were lowered to a 45 degrees angle, they could proceed with "Caution".
+At night the gas lantern at the top was lit so that it showed red lights to pedestrians and green lights to vehicles or vice versa.

-At night a red light would command "Stop" and a green light would mean use "Caution".
 Although it was said to be successful at controlling traffic, its operational life was brief.
-It exploded on 2 January 1869 as a result of a leak in one of the gas lines underneath the pavement and injured the policeman who was operating it.
+It exploded on 2 January 1869 as a result of a gas leak and injured the policeman who was operating it.